 8. Microsoft Surface Arc Mouse

 The Microsoft Surface Arc Mouse is for those who value portability, yet want a featureful and relatively comfortable experience.
 What makes this one of the best computer mice is mostly the fact that it can be folded flat and easily stored in any bag.

 It is fully wireless (Bluetooth and receiver) and comes with six-months of battery life, so you won’t be plugging this one into anything soon.
 And if you need to scroll both ways, the Arc Mouse can handle all your vertical and horizontal scrolling needs.
 The price tag isn’t low, but this is quite the novelty.

 9. Razer Basilisk X Hyperspeed

 The Razer Basilisk X Hyperspeed is easily one of the best computer mice and comes with a very reasonable price tag.
 Don’t let the lower price fool you, this mouse comes with 16,000 DPI sensor, six programmable buttons, and up to 450 hours of battery life.
 It can use either the included dongle or Bluetooth.
-The only downside is it uses traditional batteries instead of a rechargeable one.
+The only downside is it uses traditional batteries instead of rechargeable ones.

 10. VicTsing MM057

-Those looking for a good quality mouse on a budget can find great options from lesser known brands.
+Those looking for a good quality mouse on a budget can find great options from lesser-known brands.
 The VicTsing MM057 is super affordable and comes with some great high-end features you only see in more expensive mice.
 It comes with five adjustable DPI levels ranging between 800 and 2400.
 It also comes with comfortable ergonomics and a 2.4GHz wireless transmitter that can work at a distance of up to 33 feet.